 Parent Roadmaps to the Common Core Standards

-The Council of the Great City Schools’ parent roadmaps provide guidance to parents about what their children will be learning and how they can support that learning in grades K-8.
+The Council of the Great City Schools’ parent roadmaps provide guidance to parents about what their children will be learning and how they can support that learning in grades K-8 and high school.
 These parent roadmaps for each grade level also provide three-year snapshots showing how selected standards progress from year to year so that students will be college and career ready upon their graduation from high school.

 Parents Make A Difference Monthly Newsletter

 The Clark County School District Guidance and Counseling Department provides the publication Parents Make a Difference, a monthly parent newsletter.
 Please check each month for practical parenting tips.